tuyishimejohnson/agura-initiative/README.md

 ## Getting started

-To get started with our platform, visit ["I will import my deployed website"] and follow the steps below.
+To get started with our platform, visit https://symphonious-kheer-4d0068.netlify.app/ and follow the steps below.
 For any assistance or questions, please contact j.tuyishime4@alustudent.com.

 1.Sign Up: Create an account on our platform to access all features and resources.